saLeox/GitLab_CICD_Instructor/README.md

 		```
 	    [runners.docker]
 	      ...
-	    volumes = ["/cache", "/root/maven/.m2/:/root/.m2"]
 	    pull_policy = ["if-not-present"]
 		```

-		 *The **first config** aims to store the maven repo in fixed place by using volumn, so that it doesn't matter even the maven image will change from time to time.
-		 The **second config** changes the docker pull policy, enable to reuse existing images.
+		 This **config** changes the docker pull policy, enable to reuse existing images.
 Can refer to the official statement as below:*

 		> The always pull policy will ensure that the image is always pulled.
 When always is used, the Runner will try to pull the image even if a local copy is available.
 If the image is not found, then the build will fail.